aouress/excursion-1/README.md

 ### Terminal
 1. Navigate to the directory that includes the project files.
 You will need all `.cpp` and `.h` files included in the submission.
 2. Ensure that a file named `netlist.txt` containing the resistive circuit is located in the same directory as all other files.
+There should be no empty lines in the file.
 3. Run the following command to compile the program and generate the `ex1` executable:

 ```